 Rod Management

-Behind-seat rod storage keeps multiple rigged rods ready.
-Flush-mount holders at your sides secure actively-used rods during paddling.
-I carry four rods maximum—more creates tangles and slows access.
-Each rod is rigged differently for quick adaptations.
+Behind-seat rod storage keeps multiple rigged rods ready to grab.
+Flush-mount holders at your sides secure whatever you’re actively using during paddling.
+Four rods maximum.
+More than that creates tangles and slows you down more than it helps.
+Each rigged differently — one for moving baits, one for flipping, one for finesse, one wildcard.

 Tackle Organization

-Soft-sided tackle bags work better than hard boxes in kayaks.
-They conform to available space and won’t crack hull material.
-I use a center console crate with organized trays—baits on top, terminal tackle below.
-Everything stays accessible without needing to reach into sealed hatches.
+Soft-sided tackle bags beat hard boxes in kayaks.
+They flex into available space and won’t crack your hull.
+I run a center console crate with organized trays — baits on top where I can see them, terminal tackle underneath.
+Everything stays reachable without opening sealed hatches mid-cast.

 Paddle and Landing Gear